thr-ls/gosos/README.md

 ## Todo
 - [ ] Create tests
-- [ ] Fix some gliches with pterm terminal output
+- [ ] Fix some glitches with pterm terminal output